Updated March 17, 2023

 DNP-educated nurses may also choose to pursue:

-- Informatics— This growing field may include focusing on maximizing efficiency, reducing cost, and improving patient care using computer and information science.
+- Nursing informatics — This growing field may include focusing on maximizing efficiency, reducing cost and improving patient care using computer and information science.

 Are You Ready for the Next Step in Advancing Your Career?

-The comprehensive, faith-based education Marymount offers meets the needs of the whole student as they grow — academically, emotionally, and spiritually.
-While a credentialed, MSN-prepared nurse can assist in primary care settings as an FNP, a DNP opens innovative opportunities in business, managing medical practices, research, and academics.
-Take your nursing skills to the next level with Marymount University’s online BSN to DNP-FNP program.
+The comprehensive, faith-based education Marymount University offers meets the needs of the whole student as they grow — academically, emotionally and spiritually.
+While a credentialed, MSN-prepared nurse can assist in primary care settings as an FNP, a DNP opens innovative opportunities in business, managing medical practices, research and academics.
+Take your nursing skills to a new level and join the next generation of nurse leaders with Marymount University’s online BSN to DNP-FNP program.